-Network Security in the Industrial Internet of Things
+Network Security in Critical Infrastructures and the Internet of Things

 Program Director UROP